 After completion of the program, FAME Educators will be prepared to implement the FAME series in their own community.

-Register here for our upcoming FAME Educator Training on May 3-5, 2019.
+Register here for our next FAME Educator Training Program on November 8-10, 2019.

 Email Nutrition Coordinator Julie Marks, MScN, at firstname.lastname@example.org with any questions.